Michigan State vs. Central Michigan Predictions & Picks – September 1

 Michigan State Betting Info (2022)

-- Based on this matchup's moneyline, the Spartans' implied win probability is 86.7%.
+- Based on this contest's moneyline, the Spartans' implied win probability is 85.7%.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.